High School Curriculum

 Prerequisite: Level I or teacher recommendation

 An introduction to American Sign Language conversational skills at the mid-level Novice Range, and to developing culturally appropriate behaviors in Deaf culture.Continues the teaching of ASL, moving from signing concrete concepts to abstract concepts.
 Additional vocabulary, grammar and culture is covered to build on the core knowledge of the language.
 Both expressive and receptive skills of students will be the focus of the course, with an equal emphasis.
 Students will participate extensively in interactive classroom activities using the “Voices Off” Policy to ensure ASL immersion.
 In this course students will continue to examine the sign lexicon and basic concepts about the structure and use of American Sign Language.
 Grammatical features will be stressed along with syntax and structure.
 The course will also have a focus on Deaf culture, history, values, social norms and how they play an important role in the Deaf community.
 To appreciate and respect Deaf culture, you must understand the signed language.
 Students will learn appropriate cultural behaviors such as directing and maintaining attention, and a way of talking that keeps others informed.
 This course is appropriate for students who have basic knowledge of Sign Language to the point where they can function comfortably in a wide variety of situations in the Deaf Community.
-(1 credit; half block, both semesters)
+(1 credit; full block, one semester)

 ASL III: American Sign Language